nixlim/CV/README.md

 #### Quick learner, self-starter

-I tend to pick things up fairly quickly and I like to prepare ahead whenever possible.
-I picked up the details of Saudi legal system within a couple of months and started learning about it prior to actually taking up the post.
+I tend to pick things up fairly quickly and I like to prepare ahead whenever possible:

+   - gained the requisite level of understanding of Saudi legal system to be in a position to advise clients within two months of starting the job and started learning about it prior to actually taking up the post;
-I also learned how to build web apps with Java and Spring in about a week as part of a team that delivered the project in 5 days.
+   - learned how to build web apps with Java and Spring as part of a team that delivered the project in 5 days having never used Java before.

 #### Focused under pressure